tldr-pages/tldr/pages/common/ts-node.md

 `ts-node --help`

-- Evaluate TypeScript code directly on the terminal:
+- Evaluate TypeScript code passed as a literal on the command-line:

 `ts-node -e '{{console.log("Hello World")}}'`